Anshul-target/Anshul-target/README.md

 ---

 ## 🚀 About Me
-I'm a passionate **Backend & Cloud Developer** specializing in **Java, Spring Boot, Microservices, Docker, Kubernetes, Terrraform, Jenkins and AWS**.
+I'm a passionate **Devops & Backend Developer** specializing in **Java, Spring Boot, Microservices, Docker, Kubernetes, Terrraform, Jenkins and AWS**.
 I love building scalable applications, solving problems, and constantly pushing myself to learn new technologies.